PouriaYazdani/UniversityIntroToMLProject/README.md

 A fine-tuned DistilBERT model for multi-label emotion classification on short English sentences.
 The task involves predicting 10 possible emotions per sentence, where multiple emotions can co-occur.

+---
+Project completed as the final project for the Introduction to Machine Learning course during my BSc of computer engineering degree (Fall 2024).

 ## Project Overview

 The objective is to classify sentences into one or more of the following 10 emotion categories: